attractivechaos/udb3/README.md

 faster but uses more memory, we cannot draw a firm conclusion but at least we will see the speed-memory tradeoff of a library.

-### Ensemble of hash tables

-This benchmark involves three implementations with an ensemble of hash tables, which may need a clarification here.
-Suppose a hash table consists of `n` smaller sub hash tables.
-A key `x` is located in sub-table `hash(x) % n`.
-Because it is rare for all sub-tables to rehash at the same time, the peak memory can be reduced.
-You can find more explanation in [this blog][ensemble].
-In my opinion, **using an ensemble of hash tables it the best strategy for huge hash tables**.

-We can implement a hash table ensemble in the user space for any libraries.
-I have been using the idea since 2015.
-Nonetheless, it is more convenient to hide the details behind the library code such that users can use familiar hash table APIs. [phmap][phmap] is perhaps the first library to do this.
-I have recently integrated the ensemble idea into my [khashl.h][khashl] as well.

 ## Results

 The figure above shows the results measured on an M1 MacBook Pro in